Aloe ProtocolSubmit a Bug

 The following vulnerabilities are not eligible for a reward:

-- Aloe Blend is incompatible with fee-on-transfer tokens
+- Aloe II is incompatible with fee-on-transfer tokens

 Aloe Labs requires KYC to be done for all bug bounty hunters submitting a report and wanting a reward.
 The information needed is a W9 or W8-BEN.
 This includes information like name, address, and taxpayer identification number.
 The collection of this information will be done by the project team.